Setting up a Conference

 3. Customize email templates

 While conferences come with a default set of email templates for notifying authors, reviewers and TPC members, you should check their content to make sure they reflect how you want to run your conference.
-All email templates can be found at Conference:Configure:
+In the templates, you can also define your call-for-paper (CFP) message.
+All email templates can be found at Conference:Templates:

 Review form link